What is a Sound Bath?

 1. Relax & Recharge

-The most noticeable benefit of sound baths is that they help you relax and recharge.
-As the frequencies wash over you, your brain wave activity slows and shifts into a restful state that supports health and vitality.
+The most noticeable benefit of sound baths is that they help you relax and release stress.
+As the frequencies and layers of vibrations wash over you, your brain wave activity shifts into a restful state.

 2. Increase Awareness